 Private schools in Greece

 Greece has one of the highest private school attendance figures in Europe, mostly due to the perception that the quality of private schools in Greece is superior to public education.
-As a result of the country’s economic problems, however, many parents have struggled to keep up with private tuition fees and have had to consider public schooling for their children.

 While private schools certainly have more autonomy than their public counterparts, they are still supervised by the Ministry and the medium of instruction in most of them is Greek.
-For expats who can afford it, Greek private schools are perhaps an effective middle ground between an integrative experience for their children and an education of a high standard.
+For expats who can afford it, Greek private schools are perhaps an effective middle-ground between an integrative experience for their children and an education of a high standard.

 International schools in Greece

 There are a number of international schools in Greece, most of which are situated in Athens, with a few in Thessaloniki.
 These schools offer foreign or international curricula, typically taught in the language of their country of origin (often English).
 International schools are favoured by expats because they provide an opportunity for children to continue with a familiar curriculum in their home languages.
-Fees differ between schools and tend to increase as children progress.
+Fees differ between schools but are generally high and tend to increase as children progress.